DamnYatin/PS3_gdgNagpur_Midnight/README.md

 ## Technology Stack

-To ensure rapid development and seamless deployment during the hackathon, this project is built entirely in **Python**.

 ### Frontend & UI
 * Core: HTML5, Vanilla JavaScript, and Vanilla CSS.
 (No heavy frameworks like React or Tailwind are used, keeping it lightweight and fast)
 * Styling: CSS3 Custom Properties (variables), CSS Grid for the layout, and keyframe animations for the pulsating buttons